YUSOSEN!

 24 May 1944:

-Off Saranagani Islands, Mindinao.
-In the early afternoon, lookouts aboard LtCdr Charles H. Andrews' USS GURNARD (SS-254) sight a convoy they identify as consisting of two oilers, "two cargo ships" and three destroyers.
-Andrews fires four torpedoes at an oiler.
-At 1517, TATEKAWA MARU is hit by two torpedoes, set ablaze and sinks.
+Off Saranagani Islands, Mindanao.
+In the early afternoon, lookouts aboard LtCdr Charles H. Andrews' (USNA ’30) USS GURNARD (SS-254) sight a convoy they identify as consisting of two oilers, "two cargo ships" and three destroyers.
+Slipping past the escorts, Andrews fires four torpedoes at an oiler.
+At 1517, TATEKAWA MARU is hit by two torpedoes the first in oil tank No. 6 and the second in the engine room.
+She is set ablaze.
+Ten of her armed guard gunners and 17 crewmen are killed.
+TATEKAWA MARU sinks at 05-45N, 125-43E.

 25 May 1944: